datacarpentry/image-processing/episodes/05-creating-histograms.md

 > Hover over the image with your mouse to find the center of that well
 > and the radius (in pixels) of the well.
 > Then create a circular mask to select only the desired well.
-> Then, use that mask to apply the color histogram operation to that well.
+> Then, use that mask to apply the colour histogram operation to that well.
 >
 > Your masked image should look like this:
 >
 > ![Masked well plate](../fig/wellplate-02-masked.jpg)
 >
-> And, the program should produce a color histogram that looks like this:
+> And, the program should produce a colour histogram that looks like this:
 >
 > ![Well plate histogram](../fig/wellplate-02-histogram.png)
 >